 Stigma is when you get yourself into a bad situation, and because of that people begin to reject you.
 Such people will not go for counselling because they are afraid that people will make fun on them.
-They also fear because they don't know if the counsellors will keep their problems secret, or if the counsellors themselves will make them feel stigmatized more.
+They also fear because they don't know if the University's of With Preepointeir photoeillist second ophismilist counsellors themselves will make them feel stigmatized more.
 Personally I have not been stigmatized before but stigma comes in many forms and not necessarily in counselling alone.
 I see students making fun of their friends, especially the males and someone can get stigmatized when you make fun of him, and it may make the person to coil into his shelves.
 Also, when lecturers embarrass students in the class, they feel ashamed and this can also make them feel stigmatized and they will not talk during lectures (Participant B).